-Geocode Server or Extract Server is used, the total number of instances is the number of instances on the Feature Server plus the number of instances on the Geocode Server or Extract Server.
+Geocode Server is used, the total number of instances is the number of instances on the Feature Server plus the number of instances on the Geocode Server.

 ArcMap Image Services.
 An ArcMap Image Service uses the ArcMap Server.
 The input to the service is an ArcMap document rather than ArcXML.
 These services behave similarly to Image Services.
 When a request is received, a map is generated by the Spatial Server and sent to the client as an image.
 A new map image is generated each time a client requests new information.